Augmented unprojected Krylov subspace methods: Conclusion

 \section{Conclusion}

-In this paper we have taken an alternative view of the general framework describing augmented Krylov subspace methods described in \cite{Soodhalter2020ASO}.
+In this paper we have taken an alternative view of a general framework describing projected augmented Krylov subspace methods.
 We have shown that by viewing the projected problem arising in this framework in terms of its unprojected equivalent, the framework easily and naturally extends to describe unprojected augmented Krylov subspace methods.
-We have demonstrated that for a GMRES type method, the framework reduces to the R$^{3}$GMRES algorithm \cite{dong2014r3gmres}.
-We have further developed an unprojected augmented FOM algorithm and have demonstrated its effectiveness as a recycle method.
+We demonstrated this by using the framework to derive a new unprojected recycled FOM and its associated Ritz problem, as well as existing methods such as R$^{3}$GMRES.

-There is an active area of interest in unprojected augmented Krylov subspace methods, particularly for solving ill posed inverse problems \cite{soodhalter2021note, dong2014r3gmres}, and viewing the original framework allows one to easily derive new such methods as we have demonstrated in this paper.
+It is well known from the original formulation of the framework that a projected Krylov subspace method involves applying the corresponding standard Krylov subspace method to an appropriately projected problem.
+We showed in this work that an analogy of this result does not hold for unprojected augmented methods unless additional assumptions are imposed on the augmentation subspace.
+This leads to practical limitations when developing unprojected augmented short recurrence methods for Hermitian problems, but it is still possible to develop such methods from the framework under certain assumptions on the recycling subspace.
+We demonstrated this using Augmented Conjugate Gradient (AugCG) as an example.